 Management and organisations are focus areas of research within the fields of human resource management and organisational studies.
 You will explore qualitative and quantitative methods of research specifically designed to interrogate the fields of management and organisations.

-Our MRes Management and Organisation is designed for those wishing to follow a career in research and/or academia.
-It is ideal if you hope to progress to doctoral studies in the field of management, for example by studying for a PhD.
+MRes Management and Organisation is designed for those wishing to follow a career in research and/or academia, there is a strong research focus in this degree, although there are some taught elements which will support your knowledge of the research field.
+An MRes is the ideal first step if you hope to progress to doctoral studies, such as a PhD.

 You deepen your thinking about management and organisations and develop a broader understanding of the changing role and contemporary perception of management.

 MRes Management and Organisation explores research and management issues, such as: